-Figure: A sample screen snapshot of the final AXMEDIS tutorial slide
+Figure: Sample screen snapshots of the final AXMEDIS tutorial slides

-3.3 AXMEDIS Training Documentation (ALL)
+3.3 AXMEDIS Training Documentation

 This section specifies the style and format of the AXMEDIS training documentations.
 A Microsoft Words template is available on the project web portal as specified in the Introduction section of this report.